 My name is Kaylene Packer.
-I am 30 years old and I love the fact that I can say that I am married to my best friend, Kris.
+I am in my early 30's and I love the fact that I can say that I am married to my best friend, Kris.
 We live in Utah, born and raised.
-We have two kids and a poodle, and I am lucky enough to stay home with them and be a mom!
-Boston is 3, Brooklyn is 1, and Pepper is 15.
+We have two kids, a boy and a girl, that I am lucky enough to stay home with and be a mom!
+Boston is 4 and Brooklyn is almost 2.

 I have felt like I should share my story for some time now, but have always come up with an excuse not to - I am not the best at writing; I am boring; people don't want to read what I have to say - but here I am, still feeling like I needed share it, regardless.